Business Modeling

 This business model example was created using the Visual Designer.

-Disclaimer: Please note that this diagram was created based on public sources and just presents an example.
-For information about the real business model always contact IKEA.
+Disclaimer: This diagram was created based on public sources and just presented an example.
+For information about the real business model, always contact IKEA.

 IKEA is a nonprofit company.
 Its mission in 2013 was: "to offer a wide range of home furnishing items of good design and function, excellent quality and durability, at prices so low that the majority of people can afford to buy them."
-IKEA is a company with 135,000 employees in 44 countries with $27 billion in annual sales.
+IKEA has 135,000 employees in 44 countries and $27 billion in annual sales.

-When IKEA talks about the business model they talk about three things: Our Product Range, Our Low Prices, and A better Everyday Life.
-Their vision and business idea in 2016 is: "At IKEA our vision is to create a better everyday life for many people.
-Our business idea supports this vision by offering a wide range of well-designed, functional home furnishing products at prices so low that as many people as possible will be able to afford them.".
+When IKEA talks about the business model, they talk about Our Product Range, Low Prices, and A better Everyday Life.
+Their vision and business idea for 2016 is: "At IKEA, our vision is to create a better everyday life for many people.
+Our business idea supports this vision by offering a wide range of well-designed, functional home furnishing products at low prices that as many people as possible can afford.".

 The question is: how do they manage that?
-What do they do to have a product range that appeals to the current needs and interests of the public and how can they make furniture for low prices?
+What do they do to have a product range that appeals to the current needs and interests of the public, and how can they make furniture at low prices?
 A good business model diagram would reveal it.

 On the IKEA website, they have this document about their business model.